• Skip to primary navigation

 • Baking Powder - I don't often use a raising agent in brownies, but the courgette makes these very dense so I add 1 teaspoon to lighten the batter.

-• Cocoa Powder - use a good quality cocoa powder and make sure you don't use drinking chocolate.
+• Cocoa Powder - use a good quality cocoa powder for added depth of flavour.

 • Chocolate Chips - for an extra chocolate hit.
 You could swap these for dried fruit or nuts if you prefer.